LycheeOrg/Lychee/developer-notes.md

-All date/time values are stored at the DB back-end relative to UTC without explicit timezone information. for communication between the PHP application and the DB back-end all date/time values are converted to SQL strings relative to UTC without explicit timezone indication in the string.
+All date/time values are stored at the DB back-end relative to UTC without explicit timezone information.
+For communication between the PHP application and the DB back-end all date/time values are converted to SQL strings relative to UTC without explicit timezone indication in the string.
 For DBMS which support to set an explicit timezone for the connection